Inactivation of Select Agents

 - Nucleic acids that can produce infectious forms of any of the select agent viruses or

 - Recombinant and/or synthetic nucleic acids that encode for the toxic form(s) of any of the select toxins if the nucleic acids: (i) Can be expressed in vivo or in vitro, or (ii) Are in a vector or recombinant host genome and can be expressed in vivo or in vitro].

-However, if the diagnostic work identifies a select agent, then the original sample would be considered a select agent and must be transferred, destroyed, or put into inventory (if registered).
+However, if the diagnostic work identifies a select agent, then the original clinical or diagnostic sample would be considered a select agent and must be transferred or destroyed on-site (by a recognized sterilization or inactivation process) within seven calendar days after delivery of patient care by health care professionals has concluded, or put into long term storage inventory (if registered).

 Are nonregistered clinical or diagnostic laboratories and other entities that possess, use, or transfer a select agent or toxin that is contained in a specimen presented for diagnosis or verification exempt from the inactivation requirements?